Doctor of Philosophy in Physics

 Research Skills and Responsible Scholarship

 Before being able to schedule the comprehensive exam, the student must complete the Research Skills and Responsible Scholarship requirements.
 The University requires that every doctoral student receive training in responsible scholarship pertinent to the field of research and obtain research skills pertinent to the doctoral level of research in their field(s).
 These requirements must be completed by the end of the semester that the student takes the oral comprehensive exam.
-The Research Skills requirement can be satisfied with a B or better grade in a non-core, physics or astronomy graduate course, that covers material (i.e., skills) appropriate for the research specialty of the student.
+For students in the Physics Ph.D. program, the Research Skills requirement can be satisfied with a B or better grade in a non-core, physics or astronomy graduate course, that covers material (i.e., skills) appropriate for the research specialty of the student.
 The course shall be chosen in consultation with the student’s advisor, who will inform the graduate coordinator.
 The course will typically be an elective course.
 The default option for satisfying this requirement will be PHSX 815, unless the student elects to use another eligible course in its place.
 The Responsible Scholarship requirement is filled via completion of the PHSX 717 Graduate Seminar.

 Oral Comprehensive Examination

 After completing a major portion of the required course work and satisfying the Research Skills and Responsible Scholarship requirement, the student must pass the comprehensive examination.
+It is expected that the comprehensive exam be completed within 3.5 years of entering the program.

 Upon passing the comprehensive examination, the student becomes a candidate for the Ph.D. degree.
 Each candidate must complete a research project that has been approved by the dissertation committee.
 The committee establishes the candidate's course requirements and directs the research.

-Final Oral Examination
+Dissertation and Final Oral Defense

 Please consult the departmental web page for additional information and to access the Graduate Student Handbook.